steinwurf/kodo-ns3-examples/docs/before_you_start.rst

 have used ns-3 before this should be transparent to you.
 If you have not used ``waf`` , you can review a description of the tool with some examples in the `waf documentation <http://docs.waf.googlecode.com/git/apidocs_17/index.html>`_.
-Nevertheless, we differ from ns-3's waf implemantion and ``wscripts`` to fit our particular needs.
+Nevertheless, we differ from ns-3's waf implementation and ``wscripts`` to fit our particular needs.
 For this reason, we highly recommend you to follow the instructions in the repository link mentioned at the beginning of this document.

-Comments and questions
+Comments and Questions
 ----------------------

 If for some reason your project does not build or you have any other issues or